Guide

 How to request and learn from a debrief

-A debrief is a conversation (usually a phone call or meeting) where the agency tells you how your submission scored, where you were strong, and where you fell short.
-They will not tell you who won or what the winning submission said, but they will tell you how you performed against the criteria.
+A debrief is a conversation (usually a phone call or meeting) where the agency may tell you how your submission performed, where you were strong, and where you fell short.
+They usually will not hand over the winning submission, but they may explain how your response compared against the criteria.

 How to request a debrief

 Reply to the unsuccessful notification email and ask for a debrief.
 Keep it simple: "Thank you for letting us know.
 We would appreciate a debrief on our submission so we can improve for future opportunities."
-Most agencies will accommodate this within 2-3 weeks.
+If the notification names a specific process or deadline for feedback, follow that instead.

 What to ask in the debrief